68 Sights in Brno, Czechia (with Map and Images)

 Show sight on map

-The Roman Catholic parish church of St. Lawrence is located in Kristenova Street in Brno's Komín district.
-It is part of the chimney parish and Holy Mass is regularly celebrated here.
-The rectory is at the back of the church next to the school building.
-Since 2014, the parish priest of the church has been Father Marcel Javora, son of Brno clergyman Josef Javora and nephew of theologian Ludmila Javorová, who was ordained by Bishop Felix M. Davídek as a deacon and Roman Catholic priest.
+The Roman Catholic parish church of St. Lawrence is located in Kristenova Street in the Komín district of Brno.
+It is part of the Komín parish and Holy Mass is regularly celebrated here.
+The rectory is located at the back of the church in the vicinity of the school building.
+Since 2014, the parish priest of the church has been Father Marcel Javora, son of Brno clergyman Josef Javora and nephew of theologian Ludmila Javorová, who was ordained a deacon and Roman Catholic priest by Bishop Felix M. Davídek.

 Wikipedia: Kostel svatého Vavřince (Brno-Komín) (CS)